4th-earth/site-fourth-earth/content/sprinkles.md

 - The smallest Character in a Setting or interaction SHOULD be given a Scale of 1; the Scale of other Characters is relative to 1 in whole number increments.
 	- When characters are interacting, the smallest Character in the interaction SHOULD be given a Scale of 1.
 	- If the interacting Characters are roughly the same size, both SHOULD be Scale 1.
+- Scales MUST be in whole numbers; if a character is not twice or half the size of another, they are all scale 1.

 ### Antagonist Difficulty Rating: Scale

 Imagine a human trying to hit a fly.
 The human is hundreds of times larger than the fly.
 The fly is very difficult to hit without tools and being sneaky.

-- If Antagonist is lesser Scale, the Difficulty Rating SHOULD be increased by 1 for each step smaller.
+- If the Antagonist is lesser Scale, the Difficulty Rating SHOULD be increased by 1 for each step smaller.

 ### Resistance: Scale

 Presumes Resistance Sprinkle or similar implementation.

 Imagine a fly hitting a human.
 The human is hundreds of times larger than the fly.
-The human most likely will never take damage enough to matter, even if bit.
+The human will most likely not take damage enough to matter, even if bitten by the fly.

 - We RECOMMEND using in conjunction with the Resistance Sprinkle.
 - Larger Scale Characters SHOULD have a higher Resistance, if applicable.
-We RECOMMEND increasing Resistance by 1 for each step greater the antagonist is.
+We RECOMMEND increasing Resistance by 1 for each step greater the Antagonist is.

 ## Stance

 Stance affords Characters to be more or less aggressive, at a cost.

 - Characters MUST be neutral in stance unless announced otherwise.
-	- Players MAY decide whether the announcement should be with every Character Action, only if the stance changes, or, in some other way.
+	- Players MAY decide whether the announcement should be with every Character Action, only if the Stance changes, or, in some other way.
-- Changing stance is considered a Fast Action.
+- Changing stance MUST be considered a Fast Action.

 ### Antagonist Difficulty Rating: Stance

-- Difficulty Raring adjustments SHOULD take the stance of the protagonist and antagonist into consideration.
+- Difficulty Rating adjustments SHOULD take the Stance of the Protagonist and Antagonist into consideration.
-- If the protagonist and antagonist are in neutral stance, there MUST NOT be an adjustment to the antagonist Difficulty Rating.
+- If the Protagonist and Antagonist are in neutral Stance, there MUST NOT be an adjustment to the Antagonist Difficulty Rating.
-	- If the protagonist is in an offensive stance and the antagonist is in a defensive stance, there MUST NOT be an adjustment.
+	- If the Protagonist is in an offensive Stance and the Antagonist is in a defensive Stance, there MUST NOT be an adjustment.
-	- If the protagonist is in a defensive stance and the antagonist is in an offensive stance, there MUST NOT be an adjustment.
+	- If the Protagonist is in a defensive Stance and the Antagonist is in an offensive Stance, there MUST NOT be an adjustment.
-- If the protagonist and antagonist are both in an offensive stance, the antagonist Difficulty Rating SHOULD be decreased by 2.
+- If the Protagonist and Antagonist are both in an offensive Stance, the antagonist Difficulty Rating SHOULD be decreased by 2.
-	- If the protagonist and antagonist are both in a defensive stance, the antagonist Difficulty Rating SHOULD be increased by 2.
+	- If the protagonist and antagonist are both in a defensive Stance, the Antagonist Difficulty Rating SHOULD be increased by 2.
-- If the protagonist is in an offensive stance and the antagonist is in a neutral position, the antagonist Difficulty Rating SHOULD be decreased by 1.
+- If the Protagonist is in an offensive Stance and the Antagonist is in a neutral Stance, the Antagonist Difficulty Rating SHOULD be decreased by 1.
-	- If the protagonist is in a defensive stance and the antagonist is in a neutral stance, the antagonist Difficulty Raring SHOULD be increased by 1.
+	- If the Protagonist is in a defensive Stance and the Antagonist is in a neutral Stance, the Antagonist Difficulty Rating SHOULD be increased by 1.

 |             |P: Offensive |P: Neutral |P: Defensive |
 |-------------|:------------|:----------|:------------|